Skip to content

 The Core Cluster houses the central administrative and management services:

-• manager: The core orchestration service.
+• Control-Plane: The core orchestration service.
 Responsible for:

 • Managing users and permissions within an Organization.